CryptidNeons/CryptidNeons/README.md

 **CryptidNeons/CryptidNeons** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on A project I'm not ready to talk about.
+- 🔭 I’m currently just trying to exist, scrapped my project all to hell.
-- 🌱 I’m currently learning C++ I think?
+- 🌱 I’ve stopped learning C++ I think?
-- 👯 I’m looking to collaborate on projects with friends.
+- 👯 I’m just kinda here cus friends.
 - 🤔 I’m looking for help with nothing atm!
 - 💬 Ask me about my fursonas and chickens!
 - 📫 How to reach me: Through Twitter is the best way!
-- 😄 Pronouns: He/They!
+- 😄 Pronouns: He/Him!
-- ⚡ Fun fact: I'm 21 and scared of what I'm doing.
+- ⚡ Fun fact: I'm 22 and scared of what I'm doing.